Jets showing faith in QB Zach Wilson because they have no other choice

 The approach dovetails with the biggest challenge the Jets now face: rallying a playoff-caliber collection of talent around quarterback Zach Wilson.

 The Jets say that is their 2023 game plan.
-It’s entertaining to consider what might happen if the Jets made another crazy trade or lured out of retirement someone like seven-time Super Bowl champion Tom Brady.
-But Saleh insists the search for quarterback depth will be just that — depth.
+It’s entertaining to consider what might happen if the Jets made another wild trade or lured out of retirement someone such as seven-time Super Bowl champion Tom Brady.
+But Saleh insists that the search for quarterback depth will be just that — depth.
 Whether via trade or free agency, the Jets say they will not create a quarterback competition with Wilson.

-“I do want to make it very clear: Zach's our quarterback,” Saleh said Tuesday afternoon in a Zoom press conference.
+“I do want to make it very clear: Zach's our quarterback,” Saleh said Tuesday in a Zoom media conference.
 “We got a lot of faith in Zach.
 We're really excited about his opportunity.
 We're rolling with Zach and excited for him and this opportunity that he's gonna get.”

-The Jets selected Wilson with the second overall pick in 2021.
-What followed were two years in which Wilson failed to fill the role of their franchise quarterback, on and off the field.
+The Jets selected Wilson with the second overall draft pick in 2021.
+What followed were two years in which Wilson failed to fill the role of franchise quarterback, on and off the field.

 In 22 games across those two seasons, the Jets went 8-14 as Wilson completed just 55.2% of pass attempts and threw more interceptions (18) than touchdowns (15).
 In making his case for Wilson on Tuesday, Saleh pointed to the Jets’ 5-1 record with Wilson at quarterback last season before the team lost running back Breece Hall (torn ACL) and offensive lineman Alijah Vera-Tucker (torn triceps) for the season.